fdojurado/requirements/README.md

 Finally, function `generate_report()` automatically generates progress reports in `pdf` format ordered by deadline and with progress bars for each individual requirement.
 It also marks unfinished requirements with a yellow, orange and red alert when the implementation deadline approaches.

-See `examples/` for various usage examples.
+See `.py` scripts in root directory for various usage examples.

 ## Contributions